 Coenzyme Q10, also known as ubiquinone or CoQ10, is a vitamin-like substance found in the bodies of almost all life forms.
 CoQ10 is found primarily within mitochondria, the power plants of the cell, where it is a vital part of the energy production process and also acts as a free radical neutralizing antioxidant.

 Natural production of CoQ10 can decreases with age, illness and lifestyle factors like diet and smoking.
 When CoQ10 levels diminish, we tend to see poorly functioning mitochondria and increased free radical damage which is now known to contribute to a whole host of health issues.

-Since we know that CoQ10 levels decline in aging and poor health, why don’t we try and increase them?
+Since we know that CoQ10 levels can decline in aging and with poor health, why don’t we try and increase them?

-Actually we have been trying, it just hasn’t worked particularly well.
-CoQ10 supplements have been widely available for many years, however, the research has shown us that supplementing with standard CoQ10 just isn’t as effective as we’d hope.
-Although some benefits have been noted in clinical studies, the overwhelming body of evidence is just not particularly strong for many of the conditions it is claimed to help.
+Actually people have been trying, it just hasn’t worked particularly well.
+CoQ10 supplements have been widely available for many years, however, the research has shown us that supplementing with standard CoQ10 just isn’t as effective as hoped.
+Although some benefits have been noted in scientific studies, the overwhelming body of evidence is just not particularly strong for many of the conditions it is claimed to help.
 This is mainly down to one important factor.

 CoQ10 is poorly absorbed